 Set a strategic direction for stroke care in New Zealand

 Provide expert guidance on stroke related issues.

 The National Stroke Network was formed in 2011 as a joint Ministry of Health Stroke Foundation initiative to facilitate implementation of the 2010 New Zealand Clinical Guidelines for Stroke Management.
 The establishment of regional stroke clinical networks was an important mechanism for achieving implementation.
-In 2018 the group continues its work to improve access to acute stroke care but has increased its efforts to focus more intensively on stroke rehabilitation both inpatient and in the community.
+In 2020 the group continues its work to improve access to acute stroke care but has increased its efforts to focus more intensively on stroke rehabilitation both inpatient rehabilitation and in the community.